david-cermak/upqc-lab/docs/presentation.md

 * [capture](https://github.com/david-cermak/upqc-lab/blob/main/hybrid/target_client/capture.txt)

+- Use tshark filters for supported_groups and key_share extensions.
+- Confirm both classical and PQ key shares are present and the hybrid group is selected.

 ---

 ## Key Takeaways

-- Start at the root of trust:
+- Start with roots of trust (firmware signing), then update transports.
-  - PQ firmware signing,
-  - then transport
 - Use hybrids during transition
 - Design for algorithm agility